CamSac/iaac-helm-charts/README.md

 ## To Do

-- create a dependency helm chart to create ingress and certificates
+- create a dependency helm chart to create deployments, services, and volume mounts

 - get fixed ip address from router and setup DDNS